 Lenders also use your credit score to see the amount of debts that you have outstanding.
 They use this information along with your income to determine your debt-to-income ratio.
 The DTI helps the lender determine if you qualify for the loan.

 Lenders look at two debt ratios – the front-end and back-end ratio.
 The front-end ratio is the comparison of the potential housing payment to your gross monthly income.
 The back-end ratio is the comparison of your total monthly debts including the new housing payment to your gross monthly income.
-Typically, you must meet the following debt ratio requirements in order to qualify for a mortgage:

 Proof of Funds for Closing Costs